software-students-fall2022/git-workflow-practice-MannySotoRuiz/README.md

 # Comments from Junyi Dong

 It's interesting to see how easily personal information can be leaked when stored online.
 In this case, it only took a misconfigured database.
 This is why companies/governments should invest more into security.

+# Comments from Amaan Khwaja

+What I found interesting was how such a small error can have such a detrimental effect. more than 93 million people's lives were made public because of of this oversight.